pratieklndubey/Ledger/README.md

 # lEdge
 lEdge is something we all need.
 I always wanted to manage my money and analyse my income & expenses, but never really got an app with all the required features.
 So, I thought of creating this app with the features one requires to manage their money seamlessly.
-I hope you would love it.
+I hope you would love it. lEdge provides features like, Ledger, Charts, Pivot Tables, and Asset Management with live values of you assets like Metals and Securities.

 Installation Guide: <br/>
         1. Install [Node-JS](https://nodejs.org/en/download/) and [MongoDB](https://www.mongodb.com/try/download/community)<br/>